5 Dysphagia Management Tips: Evidence to Implementation

 2. identifying if these factors are modifiable.

-NUGGET 4: The B-O-L-U-S framework proposed in our ASHA presentation (Palmer & Padilla, 2021b), organizes variables into an easy-to-remember framework to improve clinician recall and facilitate the implementation of evidence.
+The B-O-L-U-S framework proposed in our ASHA presentation (Palmer & Padilla, 2021b), organizes variables into an easy-to-remember framework to improve clinician recall and facilitate the implementation of evidence.
 The framework can also guide the education, conversations and the complex informed consent process with the person with dysphagia (and/or healthcare proxy) and the rest of the medical team.
 (See resources below for more on person-centered care, informed consent and documentation within a person-centered care approach).
 Questions in this framework that receive a response of YES show an increased risk of an adverse event.

-BOLUS mnemonic tool to evaluate risk of aspiration pneumonia and other negative outcomes in people who have aspiration and dysphagia (from Palmer & Padilla (2021, November).
+Dysphagia Management with the BOLUS mnemonic tool to evaluate risk of aspiration pneumonia and other negative outcomes in people who have aspiration and dysphagia (from Palmer & Padilla (2021, November).

 Questions that receive a YES response show increased risks for an adverse event if the person has dysphagia and aspiration.

-NUGGET 5: Across the continuum of care, the framework can be applied to dysphagia management and clinical decision making.
+Across the continuum of care, the framework can be applied to dysphagia management and clinical decision making.
 See Figure 3 on page 10 of Palmer & Padilla (2021a), which provides a visual comparison of two people with dysphagia who both aspirated per their videofluoroscopic swallow studies.
 See how their underlying cases, issues and support systems were very different.
 (Case Study 1 & 2 start on page 8).
 The first person was 36-year-old with acute dysphagia from a traumatic brain injury who had significant safety and efficiency issues (significant silent aspiration with a Penetration Aspiration Scale/PAS score of 8), and compensatory strategies were unsuccessful.
 However, this individual was not bedridden and had supportive care (i.e., strong family support and assistance with feeding).
 The second person had trace aspiration across all liquid consistencies (with a PAS of 7).
 However, that person was bedridden and living in long-term care facility.
 Her underlying medical status included: oxygen-dependent COPD, diminished cognition, a weak cough, poor oral condition, and dependence on facility staff for her oral care (aka, oral infection control).
 Using the guiding questions proposed, you will note that despite similar aspiration scores, these two patients require very different considerations.

-Editor’s Note & Summary:
+Editor’s Note & Summary

 The authors noted in their 2021 tutorial that these guidelines do not specifically include the factors of quality of life, goals of care of the individual, and the influences of the person’s culture.